gromnitsky/ph/doc/README.md

 * Emacs 24.3

 Tested only under Fedora 17 and Emacs 24.3.50.1 (2013-02-08) from trunk.
-Probably won't work under Windows at all.
+Won't work under Windows.
 No idea about OSX.

 ### Building